adevur/docker-centos-8/README.md

 cat /etc/redhat-release
 # EXPECTED OUTPUT: CentOS Linux release 8.0.1905 (Core)
 ```

+> NOTE: to use this tag on ARM64v8 devices, use tag `latest-arm64v8` instead of `latest`.

 ### Tag `init`
 Have a look at Red Hat's documentation for [`registry.redhat.io/ubi8-init` image](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/ubi8-init). `adevur/centos-8:init` should work the same as `ubi8-init`.